Canoe and Hiking Guide

 General Duties Include, but are not limited to…

-- Guide 6–10-hour technical hiking or canoeing for up to 7 clients while maintaining safety protocol, superior customer service, and providing natural history narrative.
+- Guide 6–8-hour hiking or canoeing for up to 8 clients while maintaining safety protocol, superior customer service, and providing natural history narrative.

 - Facilitate tours in accordance with ABAK safety protocol while providing superior customer service and providing natural and cultural history narrative